alexpetralia/mbta_django/README.md

 **<a href="http://bostonmbta.info/" target="_blank">You can view this project live here.</a>**

 MBTA Trips is a django-powered web application which displays, for each MBTA route in Boston, the number of currently active MBTA trips and the average trip duration over a typical week.
-Every 10 seconds, a `celery` background worker scrapes .json data from the [MBTA Developer Portal](http://realtime.mbta.com/portal) containing information on all ongoing trips.
+Every 10 seconds, a `celery` background worker scrapes .json data from the <a href="http://realtime.mbta.com/portal" target="_blank">MBTA Developer Portal</a> containing information on all ongoing trips.
 The time at which new trips (*see footnote 1*) appear is saved, as well as when they disappear - the difference yields the trip's duration.
 Each completed trip is saved in a postgres database.

 The primary motivation for this project was to visualize when certain routes are busiest throughout a typical week.
 Additionally, this project was designed around using as many new technologies as possible as a learning experience.